Categories

 - Do not enter AI-generated art.

-- Identify type of photographic techniques used in the “List Materials” section of online registration.
+- Identify the type of photographic techniques used in the “List Materials” section of your entry.

-- Editing software (Adobe Photoshop, Corel PaintShop Photo Pro, Photo Explosion, etc.) is acceptable to use for minor touch-ups and image correction in a manner that replicates traditional darkroom techniques (cropping, dodging, burning, adjusting brightness, contrast, color balance, etc.).
+- Editing software (Adobe Suite programs, Procreate, Corel PaintShop, Clip Studio Paint, etc.) is acceptable to use for minor touch-ups and image correction in a manner that replicates traditional darkroom techniques (cropping, dodging, burning, adjusting brightness, contrast, color balance, etc.).
+Heavily edited works should be entered in Digital Art.

-- Works that are digitally collaged, cloned, layered, merged, distorted, or heavily manipulated with computer software must be submitted in the Digital Art category.
+- Works that are digitally collaged, cloned, layered, merged, distorted, or heavily manipulated with computer software must be entered in the Digital Art category.

-You can upload one image for each Photography submission.
-Students may enter up to 16 individual photo submissions.
+You can upload one image for each Photography entry.
+Participants may enter up to 16 individual photo entries.

 Work Type